glassesneo/ecslib/docs/system_dsl.md

 ```

 ### Event[T]
 An iterable object that has a queue of type `T`.
-The queue is cleared per a frame.
+The queue is cleared per a frame after all the systems receive the events.
 For sending an event, please use `dispatchEvent[T]`.

 #### example